hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 The snapshot is a single JSON file containing every SSLO object and its external dependencies.
 The replay is deterministic, repeatable, and error-free.

-- Need to rebuild an SSLO deployment after an RMA, device wipe, or failed upgrade?
-- Need to migrate a multi-topology SSLO configuration to a new BIG-IP pair?
-- Need to replicate a known-good SSLO deployment to a DR site?
-- Want to push a security policy from one environment to another without rebuilding the topology?
-- Want a portable, human-readable backup of your SSLO configuration that doesn't depend on the device that created it?

-**This tool was designed specifically for those purposes.**

 ### Features

 - **Record** — Captures all SSLO objects (SSL settings, services, service chains, security policies, topologies) with external dependency metadata in a single portable JSON file